fgr-17/nRF52840-blinky-freertos-template/README.md

 ## Usage

 Before compiling the project, is necessary to set the environment variable NORDIC_SDK_PATH to the installation path of the SDK.
 On linux, it can be added on the ~/.bashrc file.
+On macOS, .zshrc and .bashrc.
 On Windows, it can be done searching for "Environment Variables" on "Start".

 After that, the makefile has the following targets: